treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

 ```

 With multiple assignment we're assigning variables while also making particular assertions about the size and shape of our iterables.
-Multiple assignment helps clarify your code to humans (for **better code readability**) and to computers (for **improved code correctness**).
+Multiple assignment will help you clarify your code to both humans (for **better code readability**) and to computers (for **improved code correctness**).

 ## Using a list-like syntax

-I said before that iterable unpacking (aka tuple unpacking or multiple assignment) uses a tuple-like syntax.
+I noted before that multiple assignment uses a tuple-like syntax, but it works on any iterable.

-That's not the only way to use iterable unpacking though.
+That tuple-like syntax is the reason it's commonly called "tuple unpacking" even though it might be more clear to say "iterable unpacking".

+I didn't mention before that multiple assignment also works with **a list-like syntax**.

-We can also use iterable unpacking with a list-like syntax:
+Here's a multiple assignment with a list-like syntax:

 ```pycon
 >>> [x, y, z] = 1, 2, 3